paulo-techie/weatherbot/README.md

 ### Usage

-Make sure you are in the working folder or move to it using either one of the following on the command line: cd weatherbot chdir weatherbot
+Make sure you are in the working folder or move to it using either one of the following on the command line or terminal: cd weatherbot chdir weatherbot